May 06, 2020

 If your old system wasn’t breathing properly, your comfort advisor will likely recommend that you replace your return air ducting.

 Beyond that, leaky ducting ends up costing you money to air condition your attic, which is a complete waste.
-It also lets in dust and contaminates into your home’s air.
+It also lets in dust and contaminates your home’s air.

-So when evaluating your old ducting, professional installers will look to see:
+So, when evaluating your old ducting, professional installers will look to see:

 If your old system was installed properly, you’ll usually be able to re-use your existing ducts.